davidralphlewis/binaryephemera/_notes/Sestina.md

 ## My attempts

 -   I wrote a sestina for Bristol Tonic called <a href="https://www.davidralphlewis.co.uk/count-down-to-infinity/" >Count Down to Infinity</a>.
 I thought the looping form would match the infinite corridors.
 I didn't try and put it in iambic pentameter, as it was more playing with the end words.
-It was a way of [[ways-of-approaching-form]]approaching an intimidating form.</a>
+It was a way of [[Ways of Approaching Form]]approaching an intimidating form.</a>